Maude Apatow: 2015–present: Euphoria and stage debut

 Apatow appeared as Alexandra Mulcahey in the 2016 comedy-drama film Other People, which was her first large role in a film not involving her father.
 In 2017, she played the role of Meredith Whitcomb in the film The House of Tomorrow and made her directorial debut with the short film Don't Mind Alice, which she co-wrote and co-directed alongside Olivia Rosenbloom.
 The following year in 2018, Apatow starred as Grace in the film Assassination Nation.
 The film's director, Sam Levinson, subsequently cast Apatow as a series regular in his HBO teen drama series Euphoria, which debuted in 2019; where she stars as Lexi Howard in the series, a role that Levinson wrote specifically for Apatow.
 In 2020, she co-starred in her father's comedy-drama film The King of Staten Island, as the sister of Pete Davidson's character.

 In 2022, a viral social media post by Meriem Derradji described Apatow as a "nepo baby" for her family connections in the entertainment industry.
 This led to the term 'nepo baby' trending on TikTok as users pointed out numerous other celebrities with similar backgrounds.
 The term attained greater notoriety following New York publishing a year-end feature that called 2022 "The Year of the Nepo Baby," with a cover depicting Apatow among others.

 Apatow made her New York theatrical debut Off-Broadway in 2023, replacing Lena Hall as Audrey in a revival of Alan Menken and Howard Ashman's Little Shop of Horrors, with a planned stint from February to April.
 The opportunity to appear on stage was available due to the delay in filming of the third season of Euphoria, with Apatow citing Little Shop of Horrors as an important musical for having "sort of introduced me to the genre as a whole" when she was a child.
 She subsequently extended an additional four weeks, through to the end of April.
 With her Little Shop run coming to a close, it was then announced that Apatow would join the West End revival of Cabaret from May 29, in the starring role of Sally Bowles.
 She completed her time with the show on September 23.

 In April 2024, Apatow and longtime collaborator Olivia Rosenbloom launched Jewelbox Pictures, a film and television production company.
 The company's first project was Poetic License, Apatow's debut feature as a director, with a cast that included her mother in a starring role.

+In 2025, Apatow was the recipient of the Max Mara Women in Film's Face of the Future award at Chateau Marmont in Los Angeles, California.

+In 2022, Euphoria was renewed for a third and final season, and in 2024, it was confirmed that Apatow would be reprising her role as Lexi Howard.
+Filming took place in 2025, and the season premiered on HBO on April 12, 2026.
+The series concluded on May 31, 2026.

+Personal life

+As of February 2024, Apatow maintains a residence in the West Village in Manhattan, New York City.